pingidentity/pingone-customers-mobile-sdk/iOS/README.md

 ### Pairing

-To pair a device manually, call the following method with your pairing key:
+To manually pair the device, call the following method with your pairing key:

 ```swift
 @objc public static func pair(_ pairingKey: String, completionHandler: @escaping (NSError?) -> Void)
 ```

-To pair a device using OpedID Connect:
+To pair the device using OpedID Connect (automatic pairing):

 1. call this function to get the PingOne SDK mobile payload:
 ```swift